The time has come. We must ban and censor "Gone With The Wind" and every other movie about war.

 Sure, and it’ll be spitballs off a battleship, because anyone of sound mind, most of all, those still with us who experienced Nazi evil, inherently knows that history must be told accurately.
 And you can’t tell it right if you don’t tell the truth.

 There’s an old saying that if you’re not part of the solution, you’re part of the problem.
-In this case, Cantor is
+In this case, Cantor is the problem.

 Chris Freind is an independent columnist, television commentator, and investigative reporter who operates his own news bureau, www.FreindlyFireZone.com.
 He can be reached at CF@FreindlyFireZone.com